michaelrosstarr/react-template/README.md

 # react-template
- Using Babel, Webpack, Express and React.
+ Using Babel, Webpack, Express and React, specifically made for IMY220 (Multimedia Markup Languages).